Whisperrr/SensitivityRandomizer/README.md

 1) Double click the *install_driver.bat* file from the extracted ZIP file (It will ask for Admin priviledges).
 2) Install the Visual C++ Redistributable for Visual Studio 2015 from https://www.microsoft.com/en-us/download/details.aspx?id=48145 if you don't have it.
-3) Reboot.
+3) **Reboot**.
 Yes, you actually need to reboot because of first step, or it won't work.

 Once this is done, you should be able to run the tool.